ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/02-data-storage/01-storage-classes/_index.md

 title: Storage Classes
 weight: 1
 url: install/prerequisites/storage/storageclass
-description: "Details about how to setup and configure the storage classes.
-Storage classes are used by the database clusters and will impact performance and availability of the cluster."
+description: "Details about how to set up and configure the storage classes.
+Storage classes are used by the database clusters and will impact the performance and availability of the cluster."
 ---

-When setting up a K8s environment the Storage Class by default is created with one main restriction and this is represented with the parameter `allowVolumeExpansion: false` this will not allow you to expand your disk when these are filling up.
-It is recommended to create a new Storage Class with at least these next parameters:
+When setting up a K8s environment, by default, the storage class is not set up to not expand the volumes when they're filling up.
+It is recommended, however, to allow for expansion, which is configured with the parameter `allowVolumeExpansion: true`.

+We recommend creating a new storage class with these parameters:

 - `reclaimPolicy: Retain`
 - `volumeBindingMode: WaitForFirstConsumer`
 - `allowVolumeExpansion: true`

-Here is an example working in a AWS environment:
+Here is an example for an AWS environment:

 ```
 apiVersion: storage.k8s.io/v1